JelleZijlstra/lib2toast/README.md

 and I don't have a use case for 3.8.

 In the future I plan to support all supported upstream versions of Python.

+## Contributing

+Contributions to this project are welcome, including ideas for new ways to use the core functionality of the library.